Honoring Arizona Women

 1991 Controversy

-In 1991, some members of the Legislature were upset at the induction of Margaret Sanger Slee.
-Although the honor was bestowed for her work in building hospitals in Tucson, Mrs. Slee’s role in promoting birth control and establishing the Planned Parenthood Federation made her unacceptable to many legislators.
-Support for the Arizona Women’s hall of Fame disappeared and inductions ceased.
+In 1991 some legislators and members of the public complained when the Selection Committee designated Margaret Sanger Slee as an inductee into the AzWHF.
+Although the honor was bestowed for her work in building hospitals in Tucson, Slee’s role in promoting birth control and establishing the Planned Parenthood Federation made her unacceptable to many legislators.
+Because the Arizona State Library, Archives and Public Records was a legislative agency, the Legislature had the power to step in and halt the activities of the AzWHF.
+They did so soon after the 1991 Induction Ceremony.
+Legislative support for the Arizona Women’s Hall of Fame disappeared and the inductions ceased.
+For almost ten years former members of the Executive Steering Committee presented

-In January of 2000, the Board of Arizona Library, Archives, and Public Records gave permission to resume the Arizona Women’s hall of Fame nomination and induction process.
-A coalition of state agencies including the State Library and Archives, the Arizona Historical Society, the Sharlot Hall Museum, the Governor’s Office for Women, and the Arizona Humanities Council reviewed the standards and procedures used from 1981 to 1991 and updated them.
-The first induction ceremony since 1991 was held on October 24, 2002, when three women were honored for their achievements.
-In 2018, the Arizona Women's Hall of Fame was reorganized as a private nonprofit 501 (c) 3 corporation.
+As the 75th anniversary of the 19th amendment to the US constitution approached in 1995, support for the AzWHF increased.
+In 1998, interest in restarting the Hall of Fame inductions grew as the 150th anniversary of the Senneca Falls Convention approached.
+Former AzWHF committee members held a series of meetings with the Director of the State Library and with legislators to discuss a way forward.
+Finally, in January of 2000 the legislative Library Board of the Arizona State Library, Archives and Public Records gave permission to resume the AzWHF nomination and induction process.
+A coalition of agencies including the State Library, the Arizona Historical Society, the Sharlot Hall Museum, and the Arizona Humanities Council reviewed the standards and procedures used from 1981 to 1991.
+These agencies continued their involvement with the Hall of Fame, with the State Library again assuming all administrative functions.
+The first Induction Ceremony since 1991 was held on October 24, 2002, when three women were honored for their achievements.
+In 2015 the AzWHF inducted two living women for the first time.
+The Arizona Women’s Hall of Fame was organized as a private nonprofit 501 (3) corporation in 2018.